KOJlzx/KIVI-SCOPE/README.md

 ```

 #### GSM8K example
-We use GSM8K as an example to show how to use KIVI.
+We use GSM8K as an example to show how to use KIVI-SCOPE.
 You can check [example.py](./example.py):

 ```bash
 python example.py